CPELL M.Ed. Cohort (CPELL-1)

 *A cohort is a group of students who attend together all of the required courses leading to a degree.
 Students benefit from networking and bonding with one another during the course of their program.
 Once a cohort is formed, the students remain together for the duration of their degree program.
 New students are not admitted to a cohort after it begins, but they may join newly forming cohorts.
 The CPELL cohort typically starts every other year.

 Currently CPELL scholarships are funded through the U.S. Department of Education’s Office of English Language Acquisition.
 Eligible candidates from the four partner districts (Aptakisic-Tripp, Fairview 73, Hawthorn 73, and North Shore 112) receive up to a 50% tuition award towards the 36 hours required to receive an M.Ed. in Instructional Leadership with an ELL focus.

-Eligibility for the program includes a bachelor’s degree, valid certificate, at least two years of teaching or student service personnel experience.
+Eligibility for the program includes a bachelor’s degree, valid license, at least two years of teaching or student service personnel experience.
 All cohort students must be currently employed in one of the four district partner schools.